-As reported in The Guardian in March 2018, Sean Parker, the 38-year-old founding president of Facebook, recently admitted that the social network was founded not to unite us, but to distract us.
-“The thought process was: ‘How do we consume as much of your time and conscious attention as possible?’” he said at an event in Philadelphia in November.
-Dopamine inspires us to take actions to meet our needs and desires – anything from turning up the heating to satisfying a craving to spin a roulette wheel – by anticipating how we will feel after they’re met.
-It is the same principle used to form addictions to gambling for example.
+Sean Parker, founding president of Facebook, recently admitted that the social network was founded not to unite us, but to distract us.
+“The thought process was: ‘How do we consume as much of your time and conscious attention as possible?’”
+Dopamine makes us take actions to meet our desires by anticipating how we will feel after.
+It’s the feeling that often drives us to addiction.

-Dopamine is the hormone that makes you feel gloriously happy.
-The chase for that next Dopamine rush is what keeps some people making decisions that would otherwise seem unwise.
-For some people, this can culminate in a substance use addiction.
-For others, it can result in other compulsive behavioural addictions, such as compulsive gambling.
-This Dopamine addiction we are all developing without realizing it, is what’s causing that feel of anguish when your phone is out of battery or out of reach.
-There is even a name for it now : “Nomophobia”, the feeling of panic or stress when separated from one’s phone, according to researchers in Hong Kong and Seoul.
+Dopamine makes you feel gloriously happy.
+This Dopamine addiction we are all developing without realising is what’s causing that feel of anguish when your phone is out of battery or out of reach.
+“Nomophobia”, the feeling of panic or stress when separated from one’s phone, according to researchers in Hong Kong and Seoul.

-Are we all doom to look at life through a computer screen?
+Are we all doomed to look at life through a computer screen?

-Believe it or not, on your very phone, there is now a few apps to help us with our phone addiction!
-Here is a list of some of them:
+Believe it or not, there are now apps to help with our phone addiction!

 1. Offtime (iOS, Android)